Q17 (New York City bus): Route description and service

+School trippers

+When school is in session, several trips leave Francis Lewis High School and go to Flushing between 1:37 and 4:18pm.
+Trips may begin just outside the school or at the closest regular stop.
+One more trip leaves J.H.S.
+216 George J. Ryan for Jamaica at 2:39pm, heading to Horace Harding Expressway via 64th Avenue.

 History

 1920s to 1970s

 A 2011 Nova Bus LFS (8061) on the Q17 Limited (front) and a 2016 Nova Bus LFS (8442) on the Q17 local (middle), both departing Downtown Flushing for Jamaica.

 The Q17 was originally operated by the Flushing Heights Bus Company, which began operating circa 1928.
 In 1931, the New York City Board of Estimate was deciding which bus route franchises would be given to which private operators.
 Along with thirty other bus routes, the Q17 was tentatively assigned to the North Shore Bus Company, as part of Zone B (Flushing and Northern Queens).